euthiagodealmeida/infraascode-templates/aws/ec2/README.md

 ## Quick Start

 1. Clone this module or copy the files
-2. Create a `opentofu.tfvars` file:
+2. Create a `terraform.tfvars` file:
    ```hcl
    name     = "my-server"
    key_name = "your-key-pair"